+A program

-- > A program - > "Command line interpreter": waits for input and performs requested tasks. - > Input language is a scripting language (variables, iterations, ...) - > Provides access to 100s of commands. - ➤ Different shell programs exist.
-The default shell on most Linux systems and in this course is called Bash (Bourne Again Shell).
+- > "Command line interpreter": waits for input and performs requested tasks. - > Input language is a scripting language (variables, iterations, ...) - > Provides access to 100s of commands. - > Different shell programs exist. - On most Linux systems, the default shell is called Bash (Bourne Again Shell). - On macOS, the default shell is zsh.
+However, bash should still be installed by default.